 - an occupier or rate-paying lessee of rateable land in the area

 Non-residential rolls are prepared and certified by the General Manager, and the NSW Electoral Commissioner must confirm that the voters listed are eligible for enrolment on the non-residential roll.
 Individuals are responsible for checking that they are eligible for inclusion in the non-residential roll when they make an application.
 We recommend getting independent advice if you are unsure about whether or not you are eligible to apply.

 Local government candidates and councillors are required to make disclosures to the NSW Electoral Commission for political donations and electoral expenditure.
-Copies of the disclosures are published on the NSW Electoral Commission website at this location
+View copies of the disclosures on the NSW Electoral Commission website.